shionhonda/hippocampus-garden/content/blog/double_descent/index.md

 Belkin *et al*. empirically demonstrated that this double-U-shaped risk curve is universal to the choice of models and datasets and reconciled the recently observed success of over-parameterized models and the classical bias-variance trade-off [1].
 They also claimed that behind the "modern" interpolating regime are:
 - The models have some **inductive bias** that leads to the generalized solution.
-- Larger models are *easy* to optimize by local methods such as SGD
+- Larger models are *easy* to optimize by local methods such as stochastic gradient descent (SGD)

-Following their research, Nakkiran *et al.* further showed that double descent occurs not only as a function of model size, but also as a function of the number of training epochs [2].
+Following their research, Nakkiran *et al.* further showed that double descent occurs not only as a function of model size but also as a function of the number of training epochs [2].
 Take a look at the left panel of the figure below.
-It indecates the test error of CIFAR-10 by color as a function of the width of ResNet-18 (horizontal axis) and training epochs (vertical axis).
+It indicates the test error of CIFAR-10 by color as a function of the width of ResNet-18 (horizontal axis) and training epochs (vertical axis).

 ![](2020-06-11-00-20-59.png)